 Principle of Design #1: Contrast

-Contrast is how easy it is to distinguish between two different elements of design.
-Applying the appropriate amount of contrast aids accessibility (i.e. improves the user’s ability to see, read, and interact, even if they have a disability), and also helps the user to understand the visual hierarchy (i.e. which elements in the current context are the most important).
-We can establish contrast in various ways: color, size, and depth.
+Optimizing contrast aids accessibility (i.e. improves the user’s ability to see, read, or interact, even if they have a disability), and also helps the user better understand the visual hierarchy (i.e. the importance of each object on the screen in the current context).

 Consider this: dark text on a dark background vs. dark text on a white background.

-We can see that the latter has better contrast, and therefore better readability.
+We can see that the latter has higher contrast, and therefore better accessibility.